simp/simp-doc/docs/glossary.rst

    ENC
    External Node Classifier
-      An arbitrary script or application which can tell :term:`Puppet` which classes a node should have.
+      An arbitrary script or application which can tell :term:`Puppet` which :term:`classes` a node should have.
 It can replace or work in concert with the node definitions in the main site manifest (site.pp).

       The `Puppet Enterprise Console
       <https://docs.puppet.com/pe/latest/console_accessing.html>`__ and